Kris-Ge144/GroceriesTracker/README.md

-# GroceriesTracker
+# GroceryTracker

-GroceryTracker is a Python command-line application designed to manage household grocery inventory.
+GroceryTracker is a simple Python command-line application for managing household grocery inventory.

 The project was built as a practical learning exercise to strengthen core programming concepts such as:

 - Dictionaries and data structures
-- Functions and modular design
+- Functions and modular code design
 - State management
+- Input validation
-- Basic input validation
+- Basic file persistence

 At the same time, it serves as a functional tool to track stock levels and automatically generate a shopping list.